faroskuh/nedb/API.md

 <p>Compaction event.
 Happens when the Datastore's Persistence has been compacted.
 It happens when calling [compactDatafileAsync](#Datastore+compactDatafileAsync), which is called periodically if you have called
 [setAutocompactionInterval](#Datastore+setAutocompactionInterval).</p>

+<a name="Datastore+event_operations.done"></a>

+### "event:operations.done"
+<p>Operations event.
+Happens when the Datastore's is Find, FindOne, Update, Remove, Insert, or Count.
+It has "type" object in it, which is can have a string, "find", "findOne", "update", "remove", "insert", "count"</p>

 **Kind**: event emitted by [<code>Datastore</code>](#Datastore)
 <a name="Datastore..countCallback"></a>